Kaitlyn WonJung Chang talks about her career and MBA

 What was your biggest professional/personal success?

-The past 5 or so years has been, luckily for me, a continuum of professional and personal growth and successes for me.
+The past few years has been, luckily for me, a continuum of professional and personal growth and successes for me.
 I’ve been able to win more than 50 international creative and innovation awards within this timeframe.
-I actually thought that was the best it would ever get, and this year in June I got invited by Cannes Lions International Festival of Creativity, which is something like the Nobel Prize of the advertising world, to be the sole Jury member representing Austria.
+I actually thought that was the best it would ever get, but then I got invited by Cannes Lions International Festival of Creativity, which is something like the Nobel Prize of the advertising world, to be the sole Jury member representing Austria.
 This was by far one of the biggest honors I’ve had so far in my career, especially since I was on the jury for one of the most prestigious awards in the festival, the Innovation Lions.

 What was your biggest challenge?
 What was your biggest professional mistake (from which you learned a lot)?